Table of Contents

-Nestled among the lush green mountains and located around the picturesque Kandy Lake, The last kingdom of Sri Lanka, located 500 m above the sea level.
+Nestled among the lush green mountains and located around the picturesque Kandy Lake, the last kingdom of Sri Lanka, located 500 m above the sea level, harbours a large number of historical as well as natural attractions.
 Kandy is the hub of the hill country; this historical city is the home for the most sacred temple of the island, where the left eyetooth of Buddha resides.
 Kandy is the last bastion of colonial rulers of the island today it is a world heritage site owing to historical importance.

 Kandy is predominantly a Buddhist occupied city and most people in the city are believing in Buddhism, a Large number of Buddhist temples are scattered in the old part of the city and Lake area.
 The city holds the most beautiful pageant of the country in the month of Esala or July.
 The historical pageant is named as Esala ceremony and which draws hundreds of thousands of visitors from all around the world.

 Nuwara Eliya is located at the heart of the southern hill country, highest elevated city and most favourite hill station during the British rule in Sri Lanka.
-The city is well known among the local as ‘little England’ owing to its somewhat similar weather to Scottish weather, old colonial style building, 18 hole golf course, Victoria Park, a race course, and excellent fishing in the lakes and rivers around the city.
+The city is well known among the locals as ‘little England’ owing to its somewhat similar weather to Scottish weather, old colonial-style building, 18 hole golf course, Victoria Park, a racecourse, and excellent fishing in the lakes and rivers around the city.

 Among the most iconic vistas of hill country are the rolling tea estates that carpet vast swathed of terrain in an emerald sea.
-Women who are in colourful saris look like colourful butterflies from the distance in the rolling tea plantations, walks along the tea bushes and pluck the golden tip of the branches and tossing them into the baskets slung on their backs.
+Women who are in colourful saris look like colourful butterflies from the distance in the rolling tea plantations, walks along with the tea bushes and pluck the golden tip of the branches and tossing them into the baskets slung on their backs.
 Being one of the biggest industries of the island, tea plays a very important role in Sri Lanka’s economy.
-It employs the twenty percent of a total labour force of the country.
+It employs twenty per cent of the total labour force in the country.

 After introducing tea in late 19’s the industry thrived here than anywhere else in the region, today Ceylon tea considered to be the best tea of the world and the mountains with warm climate during the daytime and cold and mist in the evening provides the best climate to reap the finest quality of it.
 One can experience the whole process of tea production in a leading tea factory, where plucked tea is dried, crushed, fermented and fired using machinery that has remained largely unchanged since Victorian times.